Iran–Contra affair: Subsequent dealings

-North frequently met with Bahramani in the summer and fall of 1986 in West Germany, discussing arms sales to Iran, the freeing of hostages held by Hezbollah and how best to overthrow President Saddam Hussein of Iraq and the establishment of "a non-hostile regime in Baghdad".
-In September and October 1986 three more Americans – Frank Reed, Joseph Cicippio, and Edward Tracy – were abducted in Lebanon by a separate terrorist group, who referred to them simply as "G.I.
-Joe," after the popular American toy.
+North frequently met with Bahramani in the summer and autumn of 1986 in West Germany, discussing arms sales to Iran, the freeing of hostages held by Hezbollah and how best to overthrow President Saddam Hussein of Iraq and the establishment of "a non-hostile regime in Baghdad".
+In September and October 1986, three more Americans—Frank Reed, Joseph Cicippio, and Edward Tracy—were abducted in Lebanon by a separate terrorist group, who referred to them simply as "G.I.
+Joe", after the popular US toy.
 The reasons for their abduction are unknown, although it is speculated that they were kidnapped to replace the freed Americans.
 One more original hostage, David Jacobsen, was later released.
 The captors promised to release the remaining two, but the release never happened.

-During a secret meeting in Frankfurt in October 1986, North told Bahramani that: "Saddam Hussein must go".
+During a secret meeting in Frankfurt in October 1986, North told Bahramani that "Saddam Hussein must go".
 North also claimed that Reagan had told him to tell Bahramani that: "Saddam Hussein is an asshole."
-Behramani during a secret meeting in Mainz informed North that Rafsanjani "for his own politics ... decided to get all the groups involved and give them a role to play."
+Bahramani during a secret meeting in Mainz informed North that Rafsanjani "for his own politics [...] decided to get all the groups involved and give them a role to play".
 Thus, all the factions in the Iranian government would be jointly responsible for the talks with the Americans and "there would not be an internal war".
-This demand of Behramani caused much dismay on the American side as it made clear to them that they would not be dealing solely with a "moderate" faction in the Islamic Republic, as the Americans liked to pretend to themselves, but rather with all the factions in the Iranian government – including those who were very much involved in terrorism.
-Despite this the talks were not broken off.
+This demand of Bahramani caused much dismay on the US side as it made clear to them that they would not be dealing solely with a "moderate" faction in the Islamic Republic but rather with all the factions in the Iranian government—including those who were very much involved in terrorism.
+Despite this, the talks were not broken off.